DeepSceneSeg/CMoDE/README.md

 ```
 ## Configure the network

-Use pre-trained [AdapNet++](https://github.com/DeepSceneSeg/AdapNet-pp) models for modality 1 and modality 2 for network intialization
+Use pre-trained [AdapNet++](https://github.com/DeepSceneSeg/AdapNet-pp) or [AdapNet](https://github.com/DeepSceneSeg/AdapNet)  model for modality 1 and modality 2 for network intialization

 #### Data